ash-project/ash_archival/README.md

 # Ash Archival

-A small but useful resource extension for [Ash Framework](https://github.com/ash-project/ash).
+A small but useful resource extension for [Ash Framework](https://github.com/ash-project/ash), which configures resources to be archived instead of destroyed.

 ## Installation